-TRANSITEC
+Developped by

-Level of Expertise: Expert Language: English
+Level of expertise Expert

+Language English

-Keywords: Transport modelling, Data
+Key words Transport modelling, Data

-Time (minimum): 1h40
+Time (minimum) 1h40

+Recording Available here in English and in French

 This training set addresses a clear definition of transport modelling and its objective.
 For decades, transport modelling has been a practical tool to support policymakers with data-based analysis for urban mobility planning and other appropriate strategies for present and future mobility needs and behaviours.